 - Flooding.
 We live in Houston.
 Flooding is a yearly issue in this city.
 And every year people that had never flooded before, are flooded.
 Make sure your house is well above the flood plane, if near water or in cities with drainage issues.

-Energy Savings, Efficiency, and Special Items – Tips for Building a New Home
+Home Energy Savings, Efficiency, and Other Special Items

 - Want to use certain energy efficient products, like Solar Panels or Grey Water Systems?
 Does the HOA have rules about them?
 Where will they go?